 - Limited or no heat is coming from your vents - This could be the result of ducts that need repair or a blower fan on the fritz.

 - Strange smells are coming from your vents - Depending on the season this is usually coming from either your ductwork or your HVAC unit.

 - Your blower runs constantly - If even after your turn off your heating unit the blower fan is still running or your pilot light is still lit then give us a call.

 - Your furnace is making strange sounds - By now you should have a good idea of what your heating sounds like.
-If you notice any new sounds that are audible from the next room then call in our Gainesville heating repair specialists.
+If you notice any new sounds that are audible from the next room then contact our specialists for heating repair in Gainesville, FL.

-- Your furnace comes on briefly but then shuts off - This could mean that you need heating repair, but it could be the beginning of the end for your unit as well.
+- Your furnace comes on briefly but then shuts off - This could indicate that you need heater repair in Gainesville, FL, but it could be the beginning of the end for your unit as well.